Chapter 30 : 29- The Rage of Debt

-“We’re not asking you to send your entire Auror Department.”
+“We’re not asking you to send your entire Auror Office.”
 Harry intervened.
 “Just enough for you to help convince other Ministries to do the same.
 Yes, we need the numbers to fight Marius and Ambrose in America but we also need to show them that the Confederation isn’t afraid to fight.”
 The dark haired Minister looked down at the floor.
-“It doesn’t matter whether you join the fight now or allow Selwyn to make the first move, you will be affected just like everyone else, one way or another.”
+“It doesn’t matter whether you join the fight now or allow Selwyn to make the first move, you will be affected just like the rest of us have been, one way or another.”
 The Minister’s face hardened as though the argument they were having was being amplified in her mind.
 Her chocolate brown eyes looked up at Harry in a way he could not interpret but, before she could say a word, a muffled sound erupted from the pouch around Harry’s neck.

 “Harry Potter!
 Harry-Agh-Potter!”
 Harry heard in a struggling Ron’s voice.

 “Ron?”
 Harry said into the mirror though Ron’s head kept moving from side to side, out of sight as though Ron was waving his own mirror around.
 “Ron, what’s going on?”